Home » Plants » Eupatorium altissimum

 Habitat

-Found in sunny, disturbed habitats, in mesic to moderately dry conditions.
-Natural habitats inclde dry prairies with soils including black soil, clay, and gravel, savannas, openings in upland woodlands, dry portions of lake banks, and limestone barrens.
-Also found in numerous anthropogenic habitats, including pastures and abandoned agricultural land, fence rows, vacant lots, railroads, and industrial areas.
+Tall thoroughwort is found in sunny, disturbed habitats, in mesic to dry conditions, usually in neutral-tohigh pH soil.
+Natural habitats include dry prairies, savannas, openings in upland woodlands, dry portions of lake banks, and limestone barrens.
+It is also found in numerous anthropogenic habitats, including pastures, abandoned agricultural land, fence rows, vacant lots, railroads, power line right-of-ways, and urban and industrial areas.

-Needs considerable direct sun, and found in full to partial sun, but able to compete favorably with ground-level vegetation due to its height.
-Requires more sun in the north of its range, whereas in the south of its range it is more likely on sites shaded from afternoon sun.
-Tolerates clay and gravelly soils, compacted soils, and areas with little soil due to rock or pavement, but usually absent from sandy soils.
-Often found in calcareous soils, and tolerates high soil pH.
+It needs considerable direct sun, but able to compete favorably with ground-level vegetation due to its height.
+In the north of its range it is usually limited to near-full-sun exposures, whereas in the south of its range it is more likely on sites shaded from afternoon sun.

-We could not find information on this species' fire tolerance, but it occurs in habitats that burn regularly and is likely highly tolerant of fire.
-It probably benefits from the removal of competing vegetation brought by fire.
+We could not find information on this species' fire tolerance, but it occurs both in habitats that burn regularly and those that do not.
+It probably benefits from the removal of competing vegetation brought by fire, whereas in habitats that do not burn regularly, it relies on other forms of disturbance to establish.

 Life Cycle